 Adjustment factors were applied at the sub-national level as follows:

-To create the gridded population data set, the population estimates were distributed to a 30 arc-second (~1 km) grid using an areal-weighting method.
+To create the raster population data sets, the population estimates were distributed to a 30 arc-second (~1 km at the equator) grid using an areal-weighting method.
 This method, also known as uniform distribution or proportional allocation, does not make use of any other geographic data in order to spatially disaggregate the census population.
-Population was allocated to the raster pixels (i.e., grid cells) through the simple assumption that the population of a grid cell is an exclusive function of the land area within that pixel.
-For grid cells that intersect sub-national or national boundaries, population was allocated based on the proportion of the area of each unit located in the grid cell.
-A water mask was applied to the data to prevent lakes, rivers, and ice-covered areas from distorting the actual population density.
+Population was allocated to the raster pixels (i.e., grid cells) through the simple assumption that the population of a pixel is the exclusive function of the land area within that pixel.
+For pixels that intersect sub-national or national boundaries, population was allocated based on the proportion of the area.
+A water mask was applied to the data to prevent lakes, rivers, and ice-covered areas from distorting the actual population distribution.

 Deichmann, U., D. Balk, and G. Yetman.
 2001.
-Transforming population data for interdisciplinary usages: From census to grid.
+Transforming Population Data for Interdisciplinary Usages: From Census to Grid.
 Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC), CIESIN, Columbia University. http://sedac.ciesin.columbia.edu/downloads/docs/gpw-v3/gpwdocumentation.pdf.